aahung/timesheettyU/README.md

 <div class="container">
 	<div class="row">
 		<div>
-			<label>A web tool generating calendar files which can be read by most calandar apps among the world from your CityU schedule.</label>
+			<label>A web tool generating calendar files which can be read by most calandar apps among the world from your CityU schedule <strong>AUTOMATICCALLY</strong>.</label>
 			<div class="well well-sm">
 				<p>
 					In CityU, everybody (almost) has a schedule,